-Using Humour to take Sting Out of FinTech
+Using Humour to take the sting out of FinTech

 10th March 2017

 Releasing ‘The Little Book of Payment Horrors’, a humorous collection of real-life payment misadventures

 AccessPay is embarking on a mission to guide British businesses in what is set to be a rollercoaster year for the banking and finance sector.